 Seven truck loads of brush and wood were removed from the hill.
 One load of trash was removed.
 Grapevines as large as your arm were cut.
 About 40 man-hours were contributed and great progress was made.

-Everyone was excited when a high school girl found a fallen tombstone of Steve Cissna who died in 1841.
+Everyone was excited when a high school girl found a fallen tombstone of Stephen Cissna who died in 1841.
 It was reported that Cissna was the first doctor in Rockport and the stone was found on the right side of the main hill in the cemetery.
 More information about him can be found in the above manuscript by Dakota Schmitt.
 This answers one of the questions in the 1927 newspaper article above--where is the grave of Doctor Stephen P. Cissna?

 (Note: The above photo was taken January 31, 2013 after the stone was relocated.